 Liberty Mutual Insurance

-Bradley is Product Owner and Technologist for Global Information Security cyber risk-based decision support solutions at Liberty Mutual Insurance.
-With more than 25 years in information technology and security consulting and practice, he contributes his insights and expertise in technology, risk, governance and metrics to Easterseals Crossroads.
+Bradley is the Senior Product Owner for cybersecurity governance, risk management and controls assurance at Liberty Mutual.
+With more than 25 years in information technology and security consulting and practice, he contributes his insights and expertise in technology, risk and product management to Easterseals Crossroads.

 Eli Lilly and Company, retired